AyeAreEm/Tree-View/README.md

 - ✅ Option to open directory in terminal
 - ✅ Remove a file or folder
 - ✅ Add a new file or folder
-- Ability to pin master directories
 - Link a chosen directory to a chosen file (main feature of this. unavailable in regular file explorer)
 - [Settings Section](#settings-section)

 ## Todos
-- ✅ Don't display big folders such as node_modules and .git
-- ✅ Add refresh button
-- 👷‍♂️ Add settings section with customisation (i.e. change background, specific folder's to ignore, etc)
+- 👷‍♂️ Add settings section with customisation (background ✅, pin ✅, item limit ✅, ignore specific items 👷‍♂️)
 - Don't display dot files such as .DS_Store and .gitignore? (maybe)

 ---